developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 ## New in v1.5

 Enterprise Browser 1.5 comes with a new look and feel, including new logos and splash screens.
-On the inside, EB 1.5 offers support for Android 5.0 Lollipop on new and existing Zebra devices, function-key mapping for Psion devices and a range of additional new features for Android and Windows Mobile/CE devices.
+On the inside, EB 1.5 offers support for Android 5.0 Lollipop on new and existing Zebra devices, and a range of additional new features for Android and Windows Mobile/CE devices.

 ####Zebra Device Support
   * TC70 and TC75 with Android Lollipop